Taitava/obsidian-shellcommands-documentation/Environments/Operating system specific versions of shell commands.md

 3. Click the *Shell selection, Operating system specific shell commands* icon button.
 4. An *extra options modal* will pop up, showing shell command fields for all the three supported operating systems:
 	![[Settings-modal-environments.png]]
-5. In the picture above, there are different shell commands specified for Linux and Windows.
-Macintosh does not have a command, because I haven't planned to execute this particular command on Macintosh.
-If I execute it on Macintosh, SC would show an error *The shell command is empty*, because like was shown in the step *2*, also the operating system agnostic shell command field is empty.
+5. In the picture above, there are different shell commands specified for Linux and Windows. macOS does not have a command, because I haven't planned to execute this particular command on macOS.
+If I execute it on macOS, SC would show an error *The shell command is empty*, because like was shown in the step *2*, also the operating system agnostic shell command field is empty.
 6. When a shell command is executed, the *Shell commands* plugin will automatically pick a correct shell command version based on the current operating system.

 ## The *operating system agnostic* shell command field